maykon75/md-spring-client/README.md

 # md-spring-client

 ## Description
-Simple Spring Boot CRUD application that uses Feign Client to communicate with the md-spring-db service.
+A simple CRUD application built with Spring Boot following the hexagonal architecture pattern, using Feign Client to interact with the external md-spring-db service.

 ## Technologies
 - Java 21